zogzog/cubicweb/doc/book/en/development/entityclasses/index.rst

 ===============

-In this chapter, we will introduce the objects that are used to handle the data stored in the database.
+In this chapter, we will introduce the objects that are used to handle the logic associated to the data stored in the database.

 .. toctree::
    :maxdepth: 1